-WHO: This program is for high-school athletes who want to learn and compete in the sport of rowing.
-Students must be in full time attendance at a high school and be under 19 years of age on January 1, 2018.
+WHO: This program is for high school athletes who want to learn and compete in the sport of rowing.
+Students must be in full time attendance at a high school and be under 19 years of age on January 1, 2020.

 Due to coaching and equipment limitations, we are currently offering this program to students who are attending John F. Ross CVI, GCVI and Centennial CVI.
 If you are from another school, please contact the coaches at the above email.

-WHERE: Guelph Rowing Club boathouse, rain or shine
+WHERE: Guelph Rowing Club boathouse, rain or shine.
+Membership includes access to Guelph Lake Conservation Area

 WHEN: The program runs from mid-April to the CSSRA Regatta in the first week of June